Red Light, Green Light Codes (January 2025)

 Why Are My Red Light, Green Light Codes Not Working?

-Always double-check your spelling when redeeming Red Light, Green Light codes because you never know when some typo will disrupt the whole procedure.
-Avoid them by copying one code from our list and pasting it directly into the game.
-Besides that, remember that they won’t last forever, so use them as soon as possible.
+Always double-check your spelling when typing in Red Light, Green Light codes because even the smallest typo will render the code unredeemable.
+Avoid spelling mistakes by copying a code from our list and pasting it directly into the game.
+Besides that, remember that rewards won’t last forever, so claim them as soon as possible.

 What Is Red Light, Green Light?